swisscom/gitlab-merge-request-resource/README.md

 ### `check`: Check for new merge requests

-Checks if there are new merge requests or merge requests with new commits
+Checks if there are new merge requests or merge requests with new commits.

 ### `in`: Clone merge request source branch